kevinjjohnson/cs4730project3/README.txt

 sure everything was correct.
 for rmdir, i test removing directories, nested directories, unnested directory in another directory, and removing directories with files to make sure they wont be removed.

+Design description: not really sure what to put here. followed the design of EXT2 and what was given in the powerpoint.
+Code is mostly commented aswell.